AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 ### Edit

 Apply one or more Lightroom edits to an image.
+Code example [here](../code-sample/#example-4-apply-edits-to-an-image)

 ### XMP
 Apply a Lightroom preset to an image, by passing in the preset XMP contents inline through the API.
+Code example [here](../code-sample/#example-5-apply-xmp-to-an-image)

 ## Sensei
 These are the APIs powered by Sensei, Adobe’s Artificial Intelligence Technology, and Photoshop.
 The API's can identify the main subject of an image and produce two types of outputs.
 You can create a greyscale [mask](https://en.wikipedia.org/wiki/Layers_(digital_image_editing)#Layer_mask) png file that you can composite onto the original image (or any other).
 You can also create a cutout where the mask has already composited onto your original image so that everything except the main subject has been removed.